beejjorgensen/bgc/src/bgc_part_6600_man_stdbool.md

 |[i[`true` macro]i]`true` |True value, expands to `1`          |
 |[i[`false` macro]i]`false`|False value, expands to `0`         |

-There's on more macro that I'm not putting in the table because it's such a long name it'll blow up the table alignment:
+There's one more macro that I'm not putting in the table because it's such a long name it'll blow up the table alignment:

 ``` {.c}